-Households receiving Supplemental Nutrition Assistance Program (SNAP) (formerly known as Food Stamps) or Temporary Family Assistance (TFA) benefits, and households with foster children: If you currently receive SNAP or TFA benefits for your child, or your household includes a foster child, you only have to list your child's name, SNAP or TFA case number, and sign and date the application.
+Participants who are categorically eligible as tier I for CACFP benefits: Households receiving Supplemental Nutrition Assistance Program (SNAP) (formerly known as Food Stamps) or Temporary Family Assistance (TFA) benefits, and households with foster children are eligible for free CACFP meals.

-• Foster children: In accordance with the Healthy, Hunger-Free Kids Act of 2010, foster children who are the responsibility of the state or are formally placed by a state child welfare agency or court are categorically eligible for free CACFP benefits.
+- SNAP or TFA: If you currently receive SNAP or TFA benefits for your child, you only need to list your child's name, SNAP or TFA case number, and sign and date the application. - Foster children: If your household includes a foster child, you only need to list your child's name, check the foster child box, and sign and date the application.
+In accordance with the Healthy, Hunger-Free Kids Act of 2010, foster children who are the responsibility of the state or are formally placed by a state child welfare agency or court are categorically eligible for free CACFP benefits.
 This provision does not apply to informal arrangements or placements that may exist outside of state or court-based systems.
 Eligibility for formally placed foster children is no longer determined based on their personal use income and a family size of one.
 The child care institution must obtain documentation from an appropriate state or local agency documenting the child's foster status.
 Households with both foster and non-foster children may choose to include all children on the same application.
-However, the presence of a foster child in the household does not convey eligibility for Tier I meals to all children in the household.
+However, the presence of a foster child in the household does not convey eligibility for free meals to all children in the household.

-All other households: If your household income is at or below the level in "Gross Income Guidelines for Tier I Meals" (see page 2), you must provide the following information for your application to be processed.
+All other households: If your household income is at or below the level in "Gross Income Guidelines for Tier I Meals," you are eligible for Tier I reimbursement.
+You must provide the following information for your application to be processed.

-- Household members: List the names of everyone who lives in your household.
-Include parents, grandparents, all children, other relatives, and unrelated people who live in your household. - Social Security number: List the last four digits of the social security number of the adult household member who signs the application.
-If the adult does not have a social security number, check (☑) the box next to the statement, "I do not have a SSN." - Current income: List the amount of income each person earned last month (before deductions for taxes, social security, etc.), and where it is from, such as wages, retirement, or welfare.
-If any household member's income last month was higher or lower than usual, list that person's usual average monthly income.
+- Household Members: List the names of everyone who lives in your household.
+Include parents, grandparents, all children, other relatives, and unrelated people who live in your household. - Social Security Number: List the last four digits of your social security number. - Current Income: As a self-employed day care provider, you may list the net income that you earned in the last month or year.
+Net income is defined as gross receipts (including all money received from parents for the care of their children and CACFP reimbursements) less operating expenses (such as the cost of food served to enrolled children).
+You must also list the gross income each household member earned last month (before deductions for taxes, social security, etc.), the frequency of income and where it is from, such as wages, retirement, or welfare.
+If any household member's income last month was higher or lower than usual, last year's income may be used.

-Signature and date: An adult household member must sign and date the application.
+Signature: You must sign and date the application.